 That would be me.
 Trying to perfect my tomato sauce.
-I would have never thought ten years ago that my idea of tomato sauce wasn’t something out of a can.
+I would never have thought ten years ago to make my own sauce.
+Tomato sauce in a jar or can.
 Testing Bertolli versus Barillo versus Classico.
 Yep, that was me circa 1990s.

 Now, I make it almost from scratch.
 I may use some pureed tomatoes from a can or the Pomi box.
 Depends on what I am doing.